Breathe the change

-We did it after six years of research and three patents, bringing together talents from different disciplines with a single, big dream: to defeat an invisible enemy.
+We did it after 6 years of research and 4 patents, bringing together talents from different disciplines with a single, big dream: to defeat an invisible enemy.
 Today we present to the world a range of innovative solutions to protect you and your loved ones from radon, but also to change the quality of your breath and your life.

 It is the goal of a working group that believed in the possibility for an Italian startup to reach an ambitious objective.
 Inside there is research, passion, a pinch of courage and the desire to move forward even when it seemed impossible.

 Meet Radoff.Discover our story →

 Find out what is hidden in the air you breathe through a simple application for iOS and Android smartphones so that you are always updated on what is happening in any indoor environment.